CyberFlameGO/svnpython/Doc/library/os.rst

    request pertains to any child of the current process.
 If *pid* is less than ``-1``, status is requested for any process in the process group ``-pid`` (the absolute value of *pid*).

-   An :exc:`OSError` is raised with the value of errno when the syscall returns -1.

    On Windows: Wait for completion of a process given by process handle *pid*, and return a tuple containing *pid*, and its exit status shifted left by 8 bits